 For shared utility services, the quantity of heating and cooling energy supplied to the building must be stated (as applicable).
 These, and the total electricity consumption, must be compared to the contractual agreements to demonstrate that they are within the specified limits.
 If no limits are specified, then demonstrate that they are within the available output based on the details of the utility and any existing buildings’ demands.

+Identify where this information can be found within the supporting documentation provided.